Written by Raun K. Kaufman Reprinted from The International Autism Research Organization Newsletter, US

 My parents were told to expect no change in my development.
 It was explained that I would never speak, never have friends, never go to school, never learn to communicate with others in any meaningful way.
 My condition, it was said, was incurable, unchangeable, and “hopeless.”
 The professionals recommended eventual institutionalization.

 With no support or help, my parents decided to make a complete departure from traditional methods of “treatment.”
 They designed and implemented an innovative and groundbreaking program that was both home-based and child-centered.
 They called it The Son-Rise Program®.

-Currently, we offer an introductory program called The Son-Rise Program® Start-Up, which provides parents and professionals with all of the tools they need to design, implement, and maintain a child-centered Son-Rise Program®.
-This training course is offered several times a year on our campus in Massachusetts, but we will also be sending a team of teachers to London from 13 to 17 January 2002, to teach the full Start-Up program at that time.
+Currently, we offer an introductory program called The Son-Rise Program® Start-Up, which provides parents and professionals with all of the tools they need to design, implement, and maintain a child-centered Son-Rise Program.
+This training course is offered several times a year on our campus in Massachusetts, and we also offer international programs around the world.

 The foundation of the program rests upon this idea: the children show us the way in, and then we show them the way out.
 In this way, we establish a mutual connection and relationship, which is the platform for all education and growth.
 Then, we can teach our children everything we want them to learn with exponentially greater success, speed, and ease.

 One specific technique derived from this principle is joining.
 This means that when a child is doing a particular repetitive, exclusive behavior (i.e. stacking blocks, flapping hands, etc.), we do not try to stop the child from doing this.
 On the contrary, we do this activity with him!
 What we have seen over and over again with thousands of children with autism spectrum disorders is that as a result of joining, children do their repetitive behaviors less and interact more.
 Moreover, we find that children consistently look at and interact more with people when they are sincerely joined in their repetitive activities.